oya163/torchnlp/README.md

 ```
 `eng.testa.txt` is used the validation dataset and `eng.testb.txt` is used as the test dataset.

+Easy way to start the program
+You might need to set the datapath in run_ner.py

+    python run_ner.py

 Start the NER module in the python shell which sets up the imports:
 ```
 python -i -m torchnlp.ner